Shitou (activist): Biography

 Shitou (石头) was born in 1969 in Guizhou to an ethnic Miao family and graduated from the Guizhou Art Academy.
-Shitou was a part of the Yanmingyuan artist colony in 1992 before its dissolution in 1995.
+Shitou was a part of the Yuanmingyuan artist colony in 1992 before its dissolution in 1995.
 In 2000, Shitou was featured on a Hunan Satellite Television talk show program called "Approaching Homosexuality."
-According to scholar Hong Wei Bao, this was "the first time that a self-identified... lesbian 'came out' in PRC's official media."Shitou became one of the most prominent figures for lesbian activism in China.
+According to scholar Hongwei Bao, this was "the first time that a self-identified... lesbian 'came out' in PRC's official media."
+Shitou became one of the most prominent figures for lesbian activism in China.
 Scholar Tingting Wei points out that while Shitou’s ‘coming out’ was broadcast on television, cultural attitudes and the PRC viewed homosexuality as a crime and a mental disorder at the time.

 In 2001 Shitou had a starring role as Xiaoling in the Chinese lesbian film Fish and Elephant.
 She later went on to direct several films, many in collaboration with her partner, Ming Ming.
 Her first was Dyke March (2002).
 In 2006 Shitou released the documentary/essay film Women Fifty Minutes (女人五十分钟) and in 2015 directed the film We Are Here.
 Shitou helped found the Beijing Queer Film Festival and the China Queer Film Festival Tour.